Why are actors striking in Hollywood?

-Hollywood actors are expected to strike imminently after union talks broke down this week.
+Hollywood actors are set to join writers striking on the picket line after union talks broke down this week.

-Following a break down in negotiations between the Alliance of Motion Picture and Television Producers (AMPTP) and the US actors’ union Sag-Aftra (Screen Actors Guild–American Federation of Television and Radio Artists), actors could be joining striking writers on the picket line as early as today (July 13), according to Reuters.
+Following a break down in negotiations between the Alliance of Motion Picture and Television Producers (AMPTP) and the US actors’ union SAG-AFTRA (Screen Actors Guild–American Federation of Television and Radio Artists), the latter’s national board of directors voted unanimously today (June 13) to joining striking writers, according to The Los Angeles Times.

-The SAG-AFTRA union said its national board would vote on a strike order today.
-If it goes ahead, it will mark the first time in more than 60 years that actors and writers have gone on strike simultaneously.
+It will mark the first time in more than 60 years that actors and writers have gone on strike simultaneously.

 Here is everything we know about why actors are poised to strike this week.

-Why are actors considering striking?
+Why are actors striking?

 SAG-AFTRA – is Hollywood’s largest union, which represents 160,000 actors and performers – and the Writers Guild of America (WGA) are seeking an increase in base pay and residuals in the age of streaming, while other negotiations relate to safeguards against the unregulated use of artificial intelligence in the industry.